Deed of Gift of the America's Cup

-Brief history
+History

-The surviving members of the syndicate which owned the yacht America, the first winner of what would become the America's Cup (née “Royal Yacht Squadron Cup” or the “RYS Cup for One Hundred Sovereigns”), donated the America's Cup through a deed of gift to the New York Yacht Club on July 8, 1857.
-The cup would be held in trust as a “challenge trophy" to promote friendly competition among nations, with the deed of gift being the primary instrument governing the rules to make a valid challenge for the America’s Cup and the rules of conduct of the races.
+The surviving members of the syndicate which owned the yacht America, the first winner of what would become the America's Cup (originally the "Royal Yacht Squadron Cup" or the "RYS Cup for One Hundred Sovereigns"), donated the America's Cup through a deed of gift to the New York Yacht Club on July 8, 1857.
+The cup would be held in trust as a "challenge trophy" to promote friendly competition among nations, with the deed of gift being the primary instrument governing the rules to make a valid challenge for the cup and the rules of conduct of the races.

-After the 1881 Cup match, the New York Yacht Club officially returned the Cup to George L. Schuyler, the sole surviving member of the syndicate that owned America to rewrite the deed to discourage Canadian yacht clubs based on the Great Lakes from challenging the Cup.
-This revised Deed incorporated, among other things, the following rules: the challenger’s yacht club's annual regatta must take place on the sea or on an arm of the sea, and the challenging boat must sail to the site of the contest on her own bottom, as the yacht America did when first winning the cup in England.
+After the 1881 Cup match, the New York Yacht Club officially returned the Cup to George L. Schuyler, the sole surviving member of the syndicate that owned America to rewrite the deed to discourage Canadian yacht clubs based on the Great Lakes from challenging for the Cup.
+This revised Deed incorporated, among other things, the following rules: the challenger's yacht club's annual regatta must take place on the sea or on an arm of the sea, and the challenging boat must sail to the site of the contest on her own bottom, as the yacht America did when first winning the cup in England.

-In 1887, the challenging yacht’s hull was much longer than originally stated by the challenger, a potential advantage.
+In 1887, the challenging yacht's hull was much longer than originally stated by the challenger, a potential advantage.
 The difference alarmed the N.Y.Y.C., but they rectified the situation by handicapping the challenger.
 Although the N.Y.Y.C. successfully defended the Cup that year, the problem spurred them to rewrite the Deed.
 Once again the club officially returned the Cup to Schuyler.
 The third Deed is much longer and couched in legal terminology.
 The third Deed tightened the rules for challenging; for example, it stated explicitly that the challenger must not exceed the dimensions provided to the holder of the Cup.
 The new version of the rules created an uproar among many British yachtsmen, who claimed that the new rules made it impossible to challenge as sailboats with a longer length have a higher speed than boats with a shorter length.
 No one challenged until six years later, when British railroad tycoon James Lloyd Ashbury set forth his first of two challenges.

 After the Second World War, the N.Y.Y.C. amended the Deed by changing the requirement regarding waterline length: the minimum waterline length was reduced from 65 ft to 44 ft to allow the use of the 12-metre class.
 In addition, the rule that the challenging boat had to sail on her own bottom to the site of the match was eliminated, permitting boats to be shipped to the venue without requiring them to be able to sail across oceans (or contain living accommodations).

 In 1985 a second amendment was made to allow for matches to take place during the summer in the Southern Hemisphere.